 - The house might depreciate in value but you’d still have to pay for it in its much higher original price.

 - You may fall out of love with the house and bailing out of it meant not getting back your cash.

 - You’d have to pay a much higher rent, and you have very little control on how much of it would go to your lease option fund.

 - You’ll lose everything you’ve invested on it on your monthly fee if you start losing the capacity to pay for it, without the option for refinancing since the contract is only between you and the homeowner.

-This is my first post and i hope everyone will like it.
-Please always visit the site!
+This is my incidentally my first post and I hope everyone will like it (Dave loved it).
+Please come back often!